penne-0505/prompt_playground/prompt_bricks/number_and_time.md

 Always begin your response by stating the current date based on the System Context.

 For all calculations, explicitly state the steps, formulas, units, digits, and rounding methods.
 Do not omit these even for simple calculations.

+---

+Regarding dates and times, when using relative expressions (yesterday/next week/3 hours ago), always include the absolute date (YYYY-MM-DD, JST) in parentheses.
+Always begin your response by stating the current date based on the System Context.
+For all calculations, explicitly state the steps, formulas, units, digits, and rounding methods.
+Do not omit these even for simple calculations.